niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 ```

 ???+ abstract
-    Adding the new class member `_movementSpeed` and putting the `SerializeField` tag before it allows this value to be set in the *Inspector* window- so we can adjust it in the editor (even while the game is playing)!
+    Adding the new class member `_movementSpeed` and putting the `SerializeField` attribute before it allows this value to be set in the *Inspector* window- so we can adjust it in the editor (even while the game is playing)!

     We then use that `_movementSpeed` in place of the hard-coded `5f` speed.

+    Note that the `Tooltip('...')` attribute helps tell us what the proceding class member is used for- both here and  when we hover over that property in the Inspector.

 If you go back to the editor and look at the *Inspector* for *Enemy*, you will see a new `Movement Speed` field which you can type custom values into.
 As mentioned in the Abstract, you can even adjust this value while in play mode!